 With your buns toasted, add about 1/4 cup vegan pulled pork on the bottom of the bun.
 Top with about 2 tablespoons Mango Avocado Salsa and the top of the bun.
 Do this until all the BBQ jackfruit and salsa are used up.
 Depending on the size of your buns, this makes between 4 and 6 sandwiches.

-These sliders should be served shortly after they are made to prevent the buns from getting soggy.
-However, you can prepare the jackfruit pulled pork and avocado mango salsa several hours in advance.
+Make in Advance – You can prepare the jackfruit pulled pork and avocado mango salsa several hours in advance.
 When ready to serve, gently reheat the pulled pork and assemble the sandwiches.

 - Vegan Jackfruit Taquitos with Salsa Verde